ericpruitt/emus/core/README.md

     are set.
   - The prompt will always be displayed on a clean line even if the output of the last program did not end with a newline.
+- **Grep**
+  - If standard input is a terminal, running _grep(1)_ without any files specified as command line arguments implies "-r".
+A notice is written to standard error, and the search is delayed if standard output is also a terminal so the user has time to abort the search before the screen is pollutted with potentially unwanted information.

 Repository Layout
 -----------------